ivowang/how-to-use-claude-the-smart-way/README.md

-# How to Vibe-Coding the Smart Way
+# How to Use Claude the Smart Way